wenjunhu359/Tutorial_10/README.md

 Note that eggNOG database contains NOG database.

-And then we should modify the SConstruct file to specify the exact format of our input data(if we use other blast method):
+And then, if we want to use special format, we should modify the SConstruct file to specify the exact format of our input data (There is no need to change if you use the right format):
 ```bash
 blastx -outfmt 6
 ----------------